It’s leg day, and you’re torn between whether to deploy the popular squat or the trusty leg press to give your quads a burn inducing workout.

 Leg presses are exercises performed seated, using a leg press machine as demonstrated in the above picture.

-Is the leg press good for quads?
+Is leg press good for quads?

 Yes, the leg press is exceptionally good for working the quads.
 Leg presses are at their most effective when being used to build leg strength as there’s less of a range of motion, allowing the glutes and hamstrings to let the quads run the show if you so wish.